h4sci/scrapers/README.md

 Project will create a clear pipeline to regularly extract this data and display it via a shiny app.

+<u>Instructions for use</u>
 1. Run get_car3.R.
 This will produce a .csv file with the scraped data.
 2. Not yet automated - we reduced the .csv file to a subset of the rows and columns for demonstration.
-3. Run shiny.
-The reduced .csv is used by the script to create an interactive webpage hosted on Github.
+3. Run either the server.R or ui.R file in the shiny-app folder.
+The reduced .csv is used by the scripts to create an interactive webpage.
-4.